Rushikeshnimkar/terminal-ai-assistant-windows/README.md

 # Terminal AI Assistant

 A powerful CLI tool that helps users interact with the Windows command line using natural language.
-Built with Node.js and powered by DeepSeek-V3 AI.
+Built with Node.js and powered by Qwen: Qwen2.5 VL 72B Instruct AI.

 ## Features